 Veg Omelet is a fluffy and delicious alternative for vegetarians.
 Simple and easy to cook.
 It hardly takes 10 minutes to prepare and a delectable snack is ready to fill your tummy.

-The best part about the veg omelet is that it just tastes similar to the egg omelet.
+The best part about the veg omelette is that it just tastes similar to the egg omelette.
 Made with besan, maida, baking soda and veggies of your choice.
-Mix them all and fry it.
+Mix them all and fry them.
 That’s it.

 I made this recipe for my veg fans, and I always tell my vegetarian friends, Why should only the non-vegetarians have all the taste?

 A great choice for your kid’s lunch box and as an evening snack with a Garma Garam cup of Masala Chai.
 To have a better taste you can serve it with Schezwan chutney, tomato ketchup or mint chutney.